-1) When the master cylinder is disassembled or the reservoir tank is empty, bleed the master cylinder before bleeding the brake line. <Ref. to BR-32, MASTER CYLINDER, PROCEDURE, Air Bleeding.>

-2) Fill the reservoir tank of the master cylinder with brake fluid.
+1) When the master cylinder assembly is replaced or the reservoir tank is empty, bleed the master cylinder assembly before bleeding the brake line. <Ref. to BR-56, MASTER CYLINDER, PROCEDURE, Air Bleeding.> 2) Fill the reservoir tank of the master cylinder assembly with brake fluid.